RouterInfoMan/Huffman-Compression/README.md

 ## Running the program
 * To compile the program using `make all`
-* For compression run the program using `./main -c fileName`
+* For compression run the program using `./main -c file outputfile`
-* For decompression use `./main -d fileName.cmp`
+* For decompression use `./main -d file decompressedfile`